cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

     permission sets.
 We may want to use ids to allow permission sets to be renamed, but it just did not seem to be worth the indirection for the expected use cases.
+    JD: permission sets can be renamed right now because ids are used internally.
+    However, it's better to have clients reference the permission by id so that if the name changes, the reference does not need to.
+Agreed that it's not required now.

 ======================= ============== ===================================
 Property                Type           Description